desharnc27/soccer-draws-probas/readme.md

 Notes when you are asked to choose between many options:

 - whenever you want to type an option, you may type only a prefix of it as long as it does not match any other option.
-For an example, when you want to choose the qatar2022 database, typig "qa" is enough.
+For an example, when you want to choose the qatar2022 database, typing "qa" is enough.

 - typing "exit" always allows you to close the program.

-- if an option ends with an asterisk, it means at has to be entered with a number, seperated with comma.
+- if an option ends with an asterisk, it means at has to be entered with a number, separated with comma.
 Ex: you can enter "next,8" for option "next\*"

 --------